bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/liquiditypoolv1converter.md

 - `_weight`:  reserve weight, represented in ppm, 1-1000000

-## Function `targetAmountAndFee(contract IERC20Token _sourceToken, contract IERC20Token _targetToken, uint256 _amount) → uint256, uint256` {#LiquidityPoolV1Converter-targetAmountAndFee-contract-IERC20Token-contract-IERC20Token-uint256-}
+## Function `targetAmountAndFee(contract IReserveToken _sourceToken, contract IReserveToken _targetToken, uint256 _amount) → uint256, uint256` {#LiquidityPoolV1Converter-targetAmountAndFee-contract-IReserveToken-contract-IReserveToken-uint256-}

 returns the expected target amount of converting one reserve to another along with the fee